Phenomenology of laminar acoustic streaming jets: Characterization of long-range acoustic streaming jets

 \section{Characterization of long-range acoustic streaming jets}

 We shall now thoroughly characterize the streaming jet.
 A typical illustration of the studied velocity fields is shown in Fig.~\ref{fig:velocityField_GrAc5000}.

 The flow is steady, axisymmetric and laminar.
 The evolution of the jet velocity along its axis is characterized by a strong acceleration near the transducer (yellow and red regions in the bottom plot of Fig.~\ref{fig:velocityField_GrAc5000}).
 The irregularities witnessed in the on-axis velocity profile for $1 \leq x \leq 10$ are caused by the large longitudinal gradients of the force in the acoustic near field (Fig.~\ref{fig:transducer_mesh_convergence}~(b)) and were discussed in previous works~\cite{Kamakura1996,Moudjed2015}.
 On the axis, the jet velocity then reaches a peak value, whose position $x_p$ does not coincide with either of the acoustic quantities $L_F$ or $L_{\alpha}$.
 At $x_p$, the Reynolds number is maximum and is equal to 150.9 for $Gr_{ac} = 5 \times 10^3$.
 Downstream $x_p$, the on-axis jet velocity decays smoothly as the distance from the transducer increases (blue region in the bottom plot of Fig.~\ref{fig:velocityField_GrAc5000}).
 Despite flowing over large distances compared to $L_{\alpha}$ (i.e., up to distances over which the sound beam has been nearly entirely attenuated), the jet impinges the downstream wall with a velocity of nearly 10~\% of its peak value.
 The jet impingement occurring at $x = L$ then gives rise to a large vortex of weak velocity amplitude.
 In the following, we shall only consider the jet itself and each of the flow features identified on the axial jet velocity profile, from the fluid region close to the transducer up to the downstream wall.
+We shall rely on an order-of-magnitude approach~\citep{Bejan2013} (i) to determine the approximate magnitude of the on-axis velocity $u_x$ in the jet regions identified in the bottom plots of Fig.~\ref{fig:velocityField_GrAc5000}, (ii) to explain the evolution of $u_x$ in these regions based on a force balance, and (iii) to determine how $u_x$ scales with the parameters of the problem.